 Meredith Monk’s ‘Hocket’ was written for two singers, who are supposed to share the melody between them.
 It’s insanely clever, a bit like that thing you do when you try and say a sentence with a friend by alternating who says the next word, but way harder.

 Now, imagine doing that if you’re not a singer, but a saxophonist.
 How do you do it?
 Well, if you’re Thomas Giles, you go and stand in a car park and alternate your sax notes with your own vocals.
+It’s seriously clever.

-And here’s the original, for reference:
+Here’s the original, for reference: